 If your FAFSA is selected for verification, and you did not use the IRS Data Retrieval option or you changed the IRS data, you will be required to request a tax transcript from IRS and submit it to the Office of Financial Assistance (separately from the federal tax returns submitted as part of Bentley’s regular financial aid application process).

 There are three ways to request your tax transcript: by phone, online, or by mail.
 Please make sure you request a Tax Transcript.
 Do not request a Tax Account Transcript or Record of Account because they cannot be used for financial aid verification purposes.
+Please note that it may take longer to obtain a tax transcript than the timeframes mentioned below if the taxpayer owes money to the IRS.

 A tax return transcript can be ordered by phone.
 Follow the options listed below: